Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-Herbs, knowledge of different fruit trees in the area, the fact there is food growing and not just coming from the dairy or supermarket.
-It opened their eyes.
+We weren't able to do this part

 Helpful Report

 What are three words that describe the activities in this kit?
-Yummy, thought-provoking, relevant
+Interesting different easy

 How effective was the resource in fostering critical thinking about food waste issues?